Results.

 An employee dismissed from service is not entitled to employer-paid subsistence or transport payments after dismissal without legal basis or proof.

-Employment law – dismissal – entitlement to subsistence allowance and transport after dismissal – no authority for employer to pay subsistence or refund transport to an ex-employee; proof of expenses – necessity of receipts/vouchers.
+Employment law — dismissal — entitlement to subsistence allowance and transport after dismissal — no authority for employer to pay subsistence or refund transport to an ex-employee

 5 January 1995

-Failure by successor magistrate to inform accused of right to recall witnesses under s214(2)(a) renders the trial a nullity.
+Failure by a taking‑over magistrate to inform accused of right to recall witnesses renders the trial a nullity and convictions quashed.

 1 January 1995